Linguistics and Human Brain: A Perspective of Computational Neuroscience: Theoretical Foundations of Linguistics

 \subsection{Challenges in Modern Linguistic Theories}

+The theoretical distinctions outlined above also clarify why the neural alignment of linguistic theories remains difficult: each framework highlights different explanatory variables, but these variables differ substantially in how easily they can be formalized, quantified, and linked to measurable neural signals.
 With advances in neuroimaging techniques and computational methods, language research has increasingly moved beyond purely theoretical analysis toward empirical integration with neural data \cite{hale2022neurocomputational}.
 In this interdisciplinary context, major linguistic theories have revealed several structural challenges.
 These challenges limit direct links between linguistic constructs and neural mechanisms while motivating the development of new computational and neural modeling approaches \cite{van2023cleaning}.
 Broadly speaking, these difficulties include a lack of quantitative mechanisms, limited research scope, and poor integrability of findings.

 \begin{enumerate} \item[i.]\textbf{Lack of explicit quantitative mechanisms}

 Most linguistic and cognitive language studies remain at the level of phenomenological description and qualitative explanation.
 The computational mechanisms underlying language processing are often underspecified.
 For example, during lexical processing, the N400 event-related potential (ERP) is frequently observed, and numerous studies have shown that its amplitude is modulated by contextual information \cite{dambacher2006frequency,brothers2015effects}.
 However, such findings typically demonstrate the existence of contextual effects without clarifying the underlying computations.